vyash5075/React-Native-Ecommerce-EasyBuy-/README.md

 ## Available Scripts

-The project is created with:
+The project is created with-:

 ```
 expo init easybuy